Located at the mouth of the Clarence River in Northern New South Wales, the Port of Clarence River (Yamba) is Australia's eastern most sea port.

-Exports: Timber (hardwood logs), including treated poles, live animals, manufactured items, kit houses, boats, explosives and general cargo.
+Exports: Timber (hardwood logs), including treated poles, live animals, manufactured items, vehicles, kit houses, boats, explosives and general cargo.

 Imports: Timber products, kentia palm and baggage.
 Other cargoes will be considered by Quarantine under a form 20D application.